dropwizard/dropwizard/docs/source/manual/testing.rst

 Testing Client Implementations
 ==============================

-In order to avoid circular dependencies in your projects or to speed up test runs, you can test your HTTP client code by writing a JAX-RS resource as test double and let the ``DropwizardClientRule`` start and stop a simple Dropwizard application containing your test doubles.
+To avoid circular dependencies in your projects or to speed up test runs, you can test your HTTP client code by writing a JAX-RS resource as test double and let the ``DropwizardClientRule`` start and stop a simple Dropwizard application containing your test doubles.